maxadamo/galera_maxscale/README.md

 since the module it is still at an early stagem there are quite few limitations:
 - **important:** MariaDB MaxScale reporisotry is not implemented (you need to install the RPM manually aotherwise the module will fail)
 - **important:** not tested on ipv4 only
 - **important:** changing MySQL root password is not yet supported.
-I'll implement it ASAP.
-For the time being don't do it with `puppetlabs/mysql` or manually: it must be done in conjunction with Galera configurations (changing SST and Monitor password is possible).
+I will implement it ASAP.
+For the time being do not do it with `puppetlabs/mysql` or manually: it should be done in conjunction with Galera configurations (changing SST and Monitor password is possible).
 - not tested yet on Ubuntu
 - initial state transfer is supported only through Percona Xtrabackup (on average DBs I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer).
-I'll investigate how `mariabackup` works.
+I will investigate how `mariabackup` works.
 - handle major/minor versions properly